 - Responsible decision-making

-We’ve broken up ideas based on the type of social-emotional learning they will provide, but you’ll notice quite a bit of overlap between them.
+We’ve broken up ideas based on each type of social-emotional learning, but you’ll notice quite a bit of overlap between them.
 Most activities and exercises check off multiple boxes at once!
-These serve as a great start for the teachers in your district to start the process of SEL.
+These serve as a great jumping off point for the teachers in your district.

 For self-awareness learning: